ankitsejwal/Lyndor/README.md

   - firefoxdriver.zip
 ```

-* unzip both the driver files to reveal the actual driver files, then copy the webdriver folder path to add to your PATH variable.
+* unzip both the ***driver.zip files to reveal the actual files inside it, then copy the webdriver folder path to add to your PATH variable.

 ```bash
 # for Mac or Linux -> add the new webdriver directory path to ~/.bash_profile or ~/.bash_rc